 When Judith was 6, she had a conversation with her father about the fact that most societies would have killed her because of her disability.
-Judith asked, "why did you keep me alive?"
-Her father's response: "Perhaps you will discover the answer."
+Judith asked, "Why did you keep me alive?"
+Her father's response was as follows: "Perhaps you will discover the answer."
 We are the answer.
 Her life has reset the stage for so many of us, in so many ways.
 Thanks for being so alive, Judith.